Nauman3S/SmartWaxMelter/README.md

   4. Select the correct port from Tools->Port
   5. Then in Fimrware.ino file, on line number 12 and 13, put your WiFi creds
   6. Upload the Code to your WEMOS Board
+  7. Open the serial monitor on your Arduino IDE and press reset button on your Wemos Board.
+Then note down the Mac Address value.

   ```diff
   + broker used is borker.hivemq.com